InjiniaKelvin/Projo/E2E_TESTING_GUIDE.md

 ./run-e2e-tests.sh
 ```

-This will validate your entire booking system end-to-end! 🎉
+This will validate your entire booking system end-to-end!
+[SUCCESS]